These crunchy Italian parmesan cookies require minimum baking skills and 3 basic ingredients – Perfect to wow a crowd at your next party!

 Trust me on this, and double up the amount of the ingredients so you can make a BIG batch.

-They also freeze beautifully, just make extra dough, double-wrap it in cling film and store it in the freezer up to 1 month.
+Simply make some extra dough, double-wrap it in cling film and store it in the freezer up to 1 month.

-If you’re looking for more super easy snacks and treats to bite in, check out these baked sweet potato fritters
+If you’re looking for more super easy Italian recipes to try, check out my Italian Pizza Dough

 3-Ingredient Parmesan Cookies